chxuru/MC-Hill/README.md

-Discord bot for automated interaction with the SDC's pfSense router
+Discord bot for automated interaction with the SDC's pfSense router and Active Diretory